 So, the gist of all this is that if any of you feel like participating in this effort, at any amount, I will make sure that it gets directly and efficiently where it needs to and will continue to be used entirely and only for the purposes it is intended for.

 May you all be blessed with the resilience to get through these trying times.

 Just a little of my personal history, some of which is in Parvati Marcus' book Love Everyone:

-I am adding this in May 2021: As you all know the situation in India has turned from a hopeful calming down of the pandemic into a full blown emergency.
-In the past few months, to our great relief, a good number of the villagers we were helping had managed to resume a subsistence level of work so as to be able to at least provide food for their families.
+I am adding this in May 2021: As you all know, the situation in India has turned from a hopeful calming down of the pandemic into a full-blown emergency.
+In the past few months, to our great relief, a good number of the villagers we were helping have managed to resume a subsistence level of work so as to be able to at least provide food for their families.
 We had even managed to set up a school for village children in the Korean Monastery and Temple near Amit's village.
 Now that is all being reversed, the school is shuttered for the moment, and so many people are once again desperate for help.
-We are shifting our efforts back to feeding the villages we had been, and to providing naturopathic medicines to help strengthen people's immune systems.
+We are shifting our efforts back to feeding the villages that we had been and providing naturopathic medicines to help strengthen people's immune systems.

 Pranams to you all, Jacques

 It is the beginning of September and the monsoon, a very heavy and destructive one, as was last year's, is continuing to make the lives of the villagers we are serving ever more difficult.
 This in addition to the covid situation, which has mercifully calmed down a bit these past few months.
 There has been a lot of flooding, especially in villages near rivers, and much damage to and outright loss of people's residences.
 Poverty and inability to afford the basics, food, home repairs, health care and so on, is perhaps even more severe than last year, as people have now not had work for even longer.
 Tourism and pilgrimage to India, and in our case to Bodh Gaya, has still not restarted, so the primary source of income to the area is still unavailable.